leolivi/Seasonal-Flavors/backend/README.md

    Adjust the .env.example file in the backend folder to your needs.

-   ❗️ For this school project, the .env. file is already set up - will be deleted later ❗️

 4. Run the migrations to set up the SQLite database:

    ```